olalonde/connectr/README.md

 [![NPM version](https://badge.fury.io/js/connectr.png)](http://badge.fury.io/js/connectr)

 Connectr is a layer on top of [Connect](https://github.com/senchalabs/connect) that allows the insertion/removal of middlewares after the stack has been built.
 This is especially useful when you don't have access to the code that sets up your Connect stack (a third party module for example).

+This module also supports Express.

 ## Install